python-can-define-radio/sdr-course/classroom_activities/Ch10/manual_modulation_activity.md

 - You will not know the word in advance.
 - The word will be written using Latin characters (a-z).

+**Execution**:
-**Execution**: All student groups will submit their directions anonymously.
-The instructor will...
-The instructor will...
+- All student groups will submit their directions anonymously.
-- Briefly look at each submission; decide the order of presentation (ideally worst-to-best).
+- The instructor will briefly look at each submission and decide the order of presentation.
+Note: the instructor will probably choose to present flawed systems first so as to demonstrate the flaws for learning purposes.
+- For each submission, the instructor will...
-- Show the directions on the board and read them aloud.
+  - Show the submitted directions on the board and read them aloud.
   - Ask for a pair of students to volunteer to execute the directions.
 (Ideally, this pair is **not** from the group that submitted the directions.
-However, maintaining submission anonymity is first priority because the instructor will likely point out faults in the communication scheme for educational purposes.)
+However, maintaining submission anonymity is first priority because the instructor will likely point out flaws in the communication scheme.)
   - Facilitate a discussion of the pros and cons of the approach.

 **Conclusion**: If any of the following concepts did not arise naturally during the student presentations, the instructor will present them:
 - OOK